 Weird title in Bon Magazine #11, Februari 2003.
 Styling by Pepe Biroun Vand.

-Printed negatives from a public archive at the Local Transport Company in Stockholm (SL).
+Fine Art Silver Gelatin Prints.
+Negatives from a public archive at the Local Transport Company in Stockholm.

 Exhibited at Roger Björkholmen and Index Gallery, Stockholm.